Ahmed123Hussain/example/README.md.txt

 # EXAMPLE REPOSITORY
-This is a sample repo and hello GitHub
+This is a sample repo and hello GitHub!

-this is second line
-AAAAAAAAAAAAAAAA!
+My New commit!